boyboffin/focus-monitor/README.md

 Machines that can, or should be backing up FOCUS.
 1. EM0035: This is a primary monitor and needs to be regularly checked.
 Nick or James.
 2. 17-5000: Intermittent monitor.
 James.
-3. TODO: Nick.
-A cloud monitor.
-A small AWS lightsail may be the go, or a couple of containers.

 ## Setup and update a monitor
 ### Node